 Here’s how to set it up, securely.

 When setting up Slack notifications in a group channel, security is very important.
-You need to use a calendar link with appropriate permissions.Every Slack notification contains the calendar link in it; so anyone who can access the group channel can also find and use the calendar link used to set up the Slack notifications.
+You need to assign a calendar link with appropriate permissions.Every Slack notification contains the calendar link in it; so anyone who can access the group channel can also find and use the calendar link used to set up the Slack notifications.

 You can also receive notifications about changes on your calendar via your private channel on Slack.

-How to Set Up Slack as a Non-Admin
+How to set up Slack as a non-admin

 Step 1: Get an appropriate calendar link.